Swimming Pool Trends That Are Here To Stay

 Looking for your a personal lagoon?
 Darker colors offer a dramatic, sophisticated aesthetic to any pool.
 A dark pool surface will feel like a natural extension of the landscape around it.
 This trend can be incorporated into any pool through resurfacing.
 Our partner company Pearl Pool Plastering offers a pebble finish that is gorgeous, and will beautifully accomplish this trend in your pool.
 Plus, this sooth pebble surface is more durable than traditional plaster pools.
 For a dark pool finish, we recommend Signature Matrix’s Tahoe, Midnight, and Black Magic.

 Sometimes you just want to relax in the water.
-A pool ledge or sun shelve can be a wonderful upgrade for any swimming pool.
+A pool ledge or sun shelf can be a wonderful upgrade for any swimming pool.
 These areas are just deep enough to get wet without having to stand or swim.
 With or without a chair, they offer a comfortable place to relax, tan, or read, while staying cool.
 They’re a great place for parents to sit and watch their children too.

 Feel like your on the edge of the world!
 Infinity pools, also called wet-edge pools, offer the most captivating views.
 Water seemingly flows over the edge of these architectural triumphs, creating a visual effect of a pool with no boundaries.
 Often they are built to blend into to natural surroundings like oceans or lakes, but can also overlook cityscapes when built on rooftops.